Badgeify Command-Line Interface

 - macOS accessibility permissions are required.
 If the CLI fails with a

-error, grant access via System Settings → Privacy & Security → Accessibility and relaunch Badgeify once to register the permission.
+NO_PERMISSIONSerror, grant access via System Settings → Privacy & Security → Accessibility and relaunch Badgeify once to register the permission.

 Discover Available IDs

-to retrieve the apps and groups that can be queried.
-Each entry exposes an id
+Uselist to retrieve the apps and groups that can be queried.
+Each entry exposes an id, type, name, and whether it is currently enabled.

 Free tier note: Without an active license, only the first three configured items are returned.